Meet The Gingersnaps

-The Gingersnaps is the musical collaboration of three of Central North Carolina’s finest up-and-coming singers, songwriters, and multi-instrumentalists: Billie Feather, Anna Rose Beck, and Jodi Hildebran.
+The Gingersnaps is the musical collaboration of five of Central North Carolina’s finest up-and-coming singers, songwriters, and multi-instrumentalists: Billie Feather, Anna Rose Beck, Jodi Hildebran, Palmyra Romeo, and Kate Saylor.
 Performing a sweet-and-salty mix of old-time folk standards, country classics, smooth Americana favorites, and heart-wrenching original songs, The Gingersnaps’ vocal harmonies and classic instrumentation including upright bass, fiddle, guitar and harmonica, are sure to win your heart at first listen.

 Billie Feather (guitar, upright bass, vocals) was raised in North Carolina, where she found herself surrounded by the rich musical landscape that flourishes in the Tarheel State - from the old traditional mountain music of the Appalachians to the Piedmont's rich blues and jazz traditions.
 For her senior year in high school, she was accepted into the prestigious music conservatory at The University of North Carolina School of the Arts in Classical Guitar Performance, and remained there for her college studies.
 Feather has been a guest classical guitarist in The Carolina Wind Symphony, and has been able to perform all over North Carolina as both a solo artist and in classical guitar ensembles.
 After graduating in 2006, she expanded her musical studies by learning the double bass, electric bass, banjo, and mandolin.
 Feather has played professionally with several well-known bands in North Carolina.
 Most notably, she could be found with Bo-Stevens and The Darnell Woodies, with which she toured throughout the US and Europe.
 She has shared the stage with country legend George Jones, the Steep Canyon Rangers, Dexter Romweber, The Backsliders, and many other noteworthy acts.
 Feather graduated from North Carolina Central University in 2017 with a second bachelor’s degree in Jazz Guitar.
 It was at Central that she connected with Anna Rose Beck over their shared (and rare, in the jazz world) love of folk music.